ruan2code/noteflashgen/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Use of OpenAI API
+Enter url and apiKey for use of OpenAI API in openai-service.ts